 What is Harmony?

-b. the simultaneous combination of tones, especially when blended into chords pleasing to the ear; chordal structure, as distinguished from melody and rhythm.
+- b. the simultaneous combination of tones, especially when blended into chords pleasing to the ear; chordal structure, distinguished from melody and rhythm.

 make Harmony in music work?